patelvishu05/SoftwareEngineering/README.md

 # :notes: Spoofify :notes:
  A very awesome Android music streaming app that allows user to stream music from their phone using this app.

- >**Note**: Presentation branch is the working branch.
+ >**Note**: editedpresentation branch is the working branch.
 Please consider that as master branch for the project. \
 Due to some technical issues that was observed earlier during the project phases.
-We decided to use presentation as master.
+We decided to use editedpresentation as master.

  ## Clone the application
 1. Open Android Studio.